KiranTheRam/Riot-eSports-Discord-Bot/README.md

 Discord bot built wth Hikari and Lightbulb that provides professional tournament, team, and information.

 # Dependencies
-Use pip to install hikari and hikari-lightbuld
+Use pip to install hikari and hikari-lightbulb

 # Usage
 First create a .env file wherever you save the esportsBoy.py fil and set up your TOKEN.